If You are Sick

 - a quick discussion or similar encounter under 15 minutes

-My classmate, colleague, family member or friend has started feeling sick but is not confirmed to have COVID-19.
+My classmate, colleague, family member, child or friend has started feeling sick but is not confirmed to have COVID-19.
 What should I do?

 Determine if you were in close contact with this person.